If you are asking for a payday loan refund, your credit record is often important.

 “How do I send the FOS my credit record?”

 The simple way is to get a Noddle credit report.
-This is free and you can download it as a pdf to email to your adjudicator.
+This is free and if you are using a desktop or laptop, you can download it as a pdf to email to your adjudicator.
 If you are having trouble doing this, you can ask for a £2 credit report to be posted to you and post this to the FOS.
 Tell the adjudicator if you are doing this as it will take a few days.

 “Why do my payday loans show on Noddle not Clear Score?”